-· developing secondary English assessments aligned with state and national standards to prepare students for success on the MSA, HSA, and PSAT/SAT; and designing challenging secondary English instructional guides that prepare students for success in honors, AP, IB, and Cambridge English classes.
+developing secondary English assessments aligned with state and national standards to prepare students for success on the MSA, HSA, and PSAT/SAT; and designing challenging secondary English instructional guides that prepare students for success in honors, AP, IB, and Cambridge English classes.

-Number of Students Served: All MCPS students are serviced by this program significant program changes for FY 2009.
+Number of Students Served: All MCPS students are served by this program positions are realigned from the Elementary School Instruction Program.

-The total amount budgeted for this program for FY 2009 is \$21,625,695.
-For FY 2009 there are 9.0 teacher positions realigned to the Middle School Instruction Program, and 5.0 teacher positions are realigned from the Elementary School Instruction Program.
-There are no other
+The total amount budgeted for this program for FY 2009 is \$21,419,566.
+For FY 2009 there are 6.0 teacher positions realigned to the Middle School Instruction Program, and 5.0 teacher and \$255,840, and 2.0 reading recovery teacher positions and \$102,336 in this program.